 Hypertension

-The Blood Pressure is the force of blood traveling through and pushing against your arteries.
+The Blood Pressure is the force of blood traveling through and pushing outwards against your arteries.
 Hypertension, also known as HTN or High Blood Pressure, is a medical condition in which the blood pressure is chronically elevated.
 Hypertension or High Blood Pressure is the most common “chronic disease” worldwide.
 While Hypertension is a serious condition, you can manage it with a combination of lifestyle modifications and drug therapy.
 It starts with learning how to accurately measure your blood pressure…

 MY BLOOD PRESSURE EDUCATION: